Main site of science textbooks

 Shogi emerged in Japan in 1200 and added many new pieces.
 Dai shogi emerged in 1230 and added even more pieces.
 "Dai" means "large".
 A shogi board is 9x9 and a dai shogi board is 15x15.
 Fairy shogi was a fad.

-The pieces of shogi and xianqi have the same rule for motion and capture.
+The pieces of shogi and xiangqi have the same rule for motion and capture.
 The chess pawn is a rare piece with different rules.
 Fairy chess has many pieces with different rules for motion and capture.

 Game depth